edgedb/edgedb/docs/edgeql/sets.rst

 Merging sets
 ------------

-Use the :eql:op:`UNION` operator to merge two sets.
+Use the :eql:op:`union` operator to merge two sets.

 .. code-block:: edgeql-repl